-Slave address: 1 Baudrate: 19200 Data bits: 8 Stop bits: 1 Parity: Even Byte Order: Big-Endian (most significant byte sent first)
+Slave address: 1 Baud rate: 19200 Data bits: 8 Stop bits: 1 Parity: Even

+Byte Order: Big-Endian (most significant byte sent first)

-The baudrate and slave address are user configurable.
+The baud rate and slave address are user configurable.
 Valid slave addresses are 1 to 247.
-Setting the slave address to 255 will trigger a reset event, and all settings will revert back to the original default, which is slave address 1 (i.e. if a sensor with a slave address of 5 is changed to 0, it will revert to slave address 1).
+Since the address 0 is reserve as the broadcast address, setting the slave address to 0 will actually set the slave address to 1.
 (This will also reset factory-calibrated values and should NOT be done by the user unless otherwise instructed.)